jialiang/HTML-to-PDF-UA/README.md

 I used a slightly modified copy of OpenHTMLtoPDF 1.0.10 _(the latest version at the time of writing)_.
 The PDFs created using the official OpenHTMLtoPDF 1.0.10 library were violating [Clause: 7.18.5 of PDF/UA](https://github.com/veraPDF/veraPDF-validation-profiles/wiki/PDFUA-Part-1-rules#rule-7185-2).

-- Download the source code for [OpenHTMLtoPDF 1.0.10](https://github.com/danfickle/openhtmltopdf/releases/tag/openhtmltopdf-parent-1.0.10)
+- Download the source code for [OpenHTMLtoPDF 1.0.10](https://github.com/danfickle/openhtmltopdf/releases/tag/openhtmltopdf-parent-1.0.10) (Later versions might work too).
-- Replace `PdfBoxAccessibilityHelper.java` with [my version](https://github.com/jialiang/HTML-to-PDF-UA/blob/master/openhtmltopdf/PdfBoxAccessibilityHelper.java)
+- Extract it and open your console in the created folder.
+- Do `git init`.
+- Copy the [patch](https://github.com/jialiang/HTML-to-PDF-UA/tree/master/openhtmltopdf/0001-Add-alt-text-to-Annotation-of-Link.patch) into the folder and apply it by doing `git am 0001-Add-alt-text-to-Annotation-of-Link.patch`.
 - Run `mvn clean install` to compile, test, package and install it into your local Maven repository.
 - Clone this repository.
 - Run `mvn clean package` to compile, test and package this project.